Ipgnosis/tic_tac_toe/README.md

 After each move made by the agent, probabilities of win/lose/draw are calculated for the game state as it exists at the completion of that move.

 Each game record is saved in a game history file (see 'game history' below), assuming that the game is unique, i.e. is not a duplicate of a game that has been played before.
 Note that 'uniqueness' is evaluated against a transposition algorithm that considers all rotations and reflections of a given game state (see also 'Transposition' below).
 The game data stored is:
-- Result - x win, o win, draw
+- Result - X win, O win, Draw
 - Game - a list of the moves made
 - Probs - a list of the outcome probabilities for each corresponding move from the perspective of the agent (X/O) that made the move (P(win), P(loss), P(draw))